A'Lelia Walker: Personal life

-Walker was married three times: to John Robinson, a hotel waiter, from whom she separated about 1911 and divorced in 1914; to Dr. Wiley Wilson in 1919; and to Dr. James Arthur Kennedy, in 1926, whom she divorced just a few months before her death in 1931.
+Walker was married three times: to John Robinson, a hotel waiter, from whom she separated about 1911 and divorced in 1914; to Dr. Wiley Wilson in 1919; and to Dr. James Arthur Kennedy, in 1926, whom she divorced just a few months before she died in 1931.

-In the 1920s, Walker spent four months travelling throughout Europe and elsewhere, visiting Paris, Nice, Monte Carlo, Naples, Rome, Cairo, Jerusalem, Djibouti, Addis Ababa, and London.
-In Paris she spent time with dancer Josephine Baker, courtier Paul Poiret, actress Mistinguett, and actor Dooley Wilson.
+In the 1920s, Walker spent four months traveling throughout Europe and elsewhere, visiting Paris, Nice, Monte Carlo, Naples, Rome, Cairo, Jerusalem, Djibouti, Addis Ababa, and London.
+In Paris she spent time with jazz drummer Louis Mitchell and his wife Antoinette Brooks Mitchell, couturier Paul Poiret, actress Mistinguett, and actor Dooley Wilson.
 She also visited Zewditu, the Empress of Ethiopia while on her way to Addis Ababa.

-Her adoptive daughter Fairy Mae Bryant, was born in November 1898 and was adopted in 1912.
+Her adoptive daughter, Fairy Mae Bryant, was born in November 1898 and was adopted in 1912.
 She was known as "Mae Walker" and traveled with Madam C. J. Walker as a model and assistant.
-In November 1923, A'Lelia Walker orchestrated an elaborate "Million Dollar Wedding" (actually closer to $40,000) for Mae's marriage to Dr. Gordon Jackson.
+In November 1923, A'Lelia Walker orchestrated an elaborate "Million Dollar Wedding" (closer to $40,000) for Mae's marriage to Dr. Gordon Jackson.
 Mae, a graduate of Spelman Seminary in Atlanta, divorced Jackson in 1926 and married Attorney Marion R. Perry in September 1927.
-When Walker died in 1931, Mae took over the company until her death in 1945, when she was succeeded by her daughter, A'Lelia Mae Perry Bundles.
+When Walker died in 1931, Mae took over the company until she died in 1945, when she was succeeded by her daughter, A'Lelia Mae Perry Bundles.

 Death and legacy

 A'Lelia Walker died on August 17, 1931, of a cerebral hemorrhage brought on by hypertension, the same ailment that led to her mother's death in 1919.
-She was surrounded by friends who had traveled to Long Branch, New Jersey to celebrate a birthday party with lobster and champagne in the midst of the Great Depression and Prohibition.
+She was surrounded by friends who had traveled to Long Branch, New Jersey to celebrate a birthday party with lobster and champagne amid the Great Depression and Prohibition.
 Thousands of Harlemites lined up to view her body.
 She was eulogized by Reverend Adam Clayton Powell Sr. at the funeral parlor on Seventh Avenue.
 Mary McLeod Bethune, the civil rights activist, also spoke at the funeral.
 As her casket was lowered into the ground next to her mother's grave at Woodlawn Cemetery in the Bronx, Hubert Julian —the celebrated "Black Eagle"— flew over in a small plane and dropped dahlias and gladioli onto the site.

 Langston Hughes called her death "The end of the gay times of the New Negro era in Harlem."
 He later wrote in his book, The Big Sea, that, fittingly, the funeral resembled a big party, "with hundreds of friends outside, waving their white, engraved invitations aloft in the vain hope of entering."

 Sterling Houston and Lary Neal wrote A'Lelia, a musical about Walker.

 Actress Tiffany Haddish portrayed Walker in the Netflix miniseries Self Made: Inspired by the Life of Madam C. J. Walker which premiered on March 20, 2020.